Doctors conducting surgery

 How is Levoscoliosis Diagnosed?

-Most young people that have a slight curvature in their spine will not notice it themselves.
+Most young people who have a slight curvature in their spine will not notice it themselves.
 However, the condition may get noticed during a school screening or while visiting a doctor.

 If you notice that your hips or shoulders appear uneven, you need to go to your doctor to check your spine.
 In addition, your doctor will make inquiries about your growth and the symptoms you notice.
 The doctor will also carry out a physical exam by looking at your back while you bend forward at your waist with your arms hanging down.
 They can also check to see if there’s any numbness or weakness in the muscle.